 \subsubsection{\textbf{ResNet50}}

-ResNet50 is a deep convolutional neural network with 50 layers, utilizing residual learning to reduce the vanishing gradient problem through shortcut connections~\cite{he2016deep}.
-Training and validation datasets were loaded using \texttt{flow\_from\_directory} and \texttt{image\_dataset\_from\_directory} with image dimensions 224$\times$224 and batch size 32.
-Excluding the top layer, the ResNet50 model was initialized with pre-trained weights from ImageNet.
-A new top layer was added consisting of a flattened layer, a dense network with 512 units and ReLU activation, a dropout layer (0.50), and a final dense layer with softmax activation.
-The model was compiled using the Adam optimizer (learning rate 0.0001), sparse categorical cross-entropy loss and 20 epochs.
-It is interesting to mention that, the Ray Tune Python library has been utilized in this work to select the optimized hyperparameters discussed above.
+ResNet50 is a deep convolutional neural network with 50 layers, leveraging residual learning to mitigate the vanishing gradient problem by using shortcut connections~\cite{he2016deep}.
+The model was fine-tuned using pre-trained ImageNet weights.
+A custom classification head was added, consisting of a dense layer with 512 units, ReLU activation, and a dropout layer to prevent overfitting.
+The final output layer employed softmax activation for classifying mosquito species.
+The model was trained using the Adam optimizer with a learning rate of 0.0001 and sparse categorical cross-entropy loss over 20 epochs.
+Hyperparameter optimization was conducted to improve the model's performance manually before the model training began, based on best practices and fixed values.